High-dimensional analysis of ridge regression for non-identically distributed data with a variance profile: Main results

-{\JB \begin{corollary} Suppose that Assumption \ref{hyp:theta} to Assumption \ref{hyp:var1} hold true.
-Then, both functions $\lambda \mapsto \hat r_\lambda^{test} (X_n)$ and $\lambda \mapsto r_\lambda^{test} (X_n)$ reach their minimum at $\lambda_{\ast} = \frac{\sigma^2p}{\alpha^2n}$ meaning that $\hat r_{\lambda_{\ast}}^{test}(X_n) \leq \hat r_\lambda^{test} (X_n)$ and $r_{\lambda_{\ast}}^{test}(X_n) \leq r_\lambda^{test} (X_n)$, for any $\lambda > 0$. \end{corollary} } Note that although the expression of $r_\lambda^{test} (X_n)$ depends on the variance profile, this is not the case of the optimal value of $\lambda_\ast$ that minimizes the predictive risk as shown by Corollary \ref{cor:lambda_opt}.
+\begin{corollary} Suppose that \cref{hyp:theta} to \cref{hyp:var1} hold true.
+Then, both functions $\lambda \mapsto \hat r_\lambda^{test} (X_n)$ and $\lambda \mapsto r_\lambda^{test} (X_n)$ reach their minimum at $\lambda_{\ast} = \frac{\sigma^2p}{\alpha^2n}$ meaning that $\hat r_{\lambda_{\ast}}^{test}(X_n) \leq \hat r_\lambda^{test} (X_n)$ and $r_{\lambda_{\ast}}^{test}(X_n) \leq r_\lambda^{test} (X_n)$, for any $\lambda > 0$. \end{corollary} Note that although the expression of $r_\lambda^{test} (X_n)$ depends on the variance profile, this is not the case for the optimal value of $\lambda_\ast$ that minimizes the predictive risk as shown by \cref{cor:lambda_opt}.
 Moreover, the optimal value $\lambda_\ast$ is also the one minimizing the predictive risk in the framework of \cite{17-AOS1549} with a matrix $X_n$ of features made of iid rows.
-Hence, Corollary \ref{cor:lambda_opt} shows that an optimal regularization parameter derived in the standard iid setting remains valid under the more general non-iid framework using a variance profile, thereby reinforcing the universality of the optimal value $\lambda_{\ast}$ for predictive risk minimization.
+Hence, \cref{cor:lambda_opt} shows that an optimal regularization parameter derived in the standard iid setting remains valid under the more general non-iid framework using a variance profile, thereby reinforcing the universality of the optimal value $\lambda_{\ast}$ for predictive risk minimization.
 Interestingly, both empirical and deterministic predictive risk achieve their minimum at the same optimal regularization parameter.
-Nevertheless, this strategy leads to the selection of $\lambda$ that requires to have access to test data or prior knowledge of the signal strength $\alpha$. }
+Nevertheless, this strategy leads to the selection of $\lambda$ that requires to have access to test data or prior knowledge of the signal strength $\alpha$.
+Our GCV approach is closely related in spirit to \cite{luo2024roti}, despite the different assumptions considered in the two papers.
+Both works use high-dimensional random-matrix asymptotics to adapt GCV to ridge regression beyond the standard i.i.d. framework.
+While we study variance-profiled designs, \cite{luo2024roti} focuses on right-rotationally invariant data, allowing for dependence and heavy-tailed covariates.
+In both cases, the criterion is built from a spectral asymptotic analysis of the risk; the main difference is that, in their setting, standard GCV is biased, which leads to the corrected ROTI-GCV criterion.

-Building upon the deterministic equivalents derived above and {\JB the use of the GCV criteria \eqref{eq:hatGCV}}, one may also adopt the following alternative strategy for selecting the regularization parameter $\lambda$. {\JB Introducing the following deterministic equivalent}
+Building upon the deterministic equivalents derived above and the use of the GCV criterion \eqref{eq:hatGCV}, one may also adopt the following alternative strategy for selecting the regularization parameter $\lambda$.
+Introducing the following deterministic equivalent

 one obtains that